evertonjlima/Data-Science-Jupyter-Notebooks/readme.md

 # Data Science Jupyter Notebooks

 This repo is a collection of jupyter notebooks related to data science.
 See [index](#index) section for list of content.
+For best results please view the jupyter notebooks in your local machine.

 ## Index
 * [Kaggle Challenges](#kaggle-challenges)